KTH-LangSec/DiVerT/README.md

 - The observer's identifier can be (optionally) defined using the `-o` argument.
 In this case (and by default) it is `usr`.

 ### Example
-For example, benchmark number 10 is a simple insecure program with the following code:
+For example, test number 10 is a simple insecure program with the following code:

 ```
 @Table(emp, n:str, r:str, s:int)@